ITRC Fact Sheet 301

 • Victims can uncover evidence that will be helpful in the case.
 It may not always be what you need, but it can help.
 Allowing the victim to become a resource in the investigation could produce positive results.

 • Victims should be encouraged to become their own advocates.
-They need to continue to be a part of the process and feel like they are doing something to regain control, and "get this person to stop."
+They need to continue to be a part of the process and feel like they are doing something to regain control.
 The ITRC helps to communicate self-advocacy to the victim while building reasonable expectations regarding the outcome of their case.

 ITRC recommends that each law enforcement agency develop and send out an Identity Theft Victim Guide, a tri-fold or letter.
 Many agencies have a communication piece for financial crimes in general and simply include Identity Theft as a facet of this piece.